 The first propulsion and evolution of the piston engines

-In 1903, the Wright brothers utilized a four-cylinder in-line piston engine, adapted from automotive designs, to power their pioneering flight.
+In 1903, the Wright brothers used a four-cylinder in-line piston engine (derived from automotive designs) to power their aviation barrier-breaking flight.
 This engine produced 12 horsepower and weighed approximately 174 pounds, resulting in a modest power-to-weight ratio.

-By 1908, the French company Gnome revolutionized aviation propulsion with the introduction of the rotary piston engine.
+By 1908, the French company Gnome had come up with aviation propulsion and introduced rotary piston engine.
 This design arranged cylinders radially around a crankshaft, significantly enhancing the power-to-weight ratio.
-However, the engine’s constant rotation increased drag and made aircraft handling more challenging.
+However, the engine’s constant rotation increased drag and made aircraft handling slightly challenging.

 Photo: Valder 137 | Wikimedia Commons